 On July 20, 1945 the 32nd Station Hospital ceased operations in Caserta, turning their facilities and their last 187 patients over to a detachment from the 300th General Hospital.
 There were a total of 8,557 new patients in 1945, making a total of 29,237 patients treated by the 32nd Station Hospital during its 2½ years overseas.

 I don’t have a lot of details about the end of the unit.
 An October 8, 1945 Associated Press article printed in several newspapers announced the 32nd’s arrival in Boston aboard the S.S.
 John Clarke.
 The unit was inactivated on October 9, 1945.
 The majority of the 32nd Station Hospital personnel were mustered out of service and scattered to the winds across the country.
-A handful of officers and nurses apparently stayed in the army or rejoined later.
+A handful of officers and nurses either stayed in the army or rejoined later.

 Some members of the unit stayed in touch.
 There was a reunion at the Roosevelt Hotel in New York City on October 13, 1962.
 There was at least one more, April 30–May 2, 1982 at the Dolphin Beach Resort in St. Petersburg, Florida.
 Commemorative plates were manufactured for the 1982 reunion, and 42 people attended who were either members of the unit or attached Red Cross civilian personnel.

 Brammer, Helen W. “Report of Nursing Activities – 1943.”
 Held by the National Archives in College Park.